apertium/apertium-on-github/README.md

 When created, all package repositories (pairs/languages/tools) will belong to the [apertium GitHub organization][2].
-Members of the PMC will be 'owners' of this organization and all other Apertium contributors will be 'members'.
-Their permissions regarding the organization are given [here][1].
+Members of the PMC will be 'owners' of this organization and all other Apertium contributors will be 'members', with [these permissions][1].

-Each repository will have the following permission levels:
+Each repository will have the following [permission levels][3]:
 - 'owner': (same for all packages) PMC members
 - 'admin': (package-specific) one or more 'package maintainers' who will merge pull requests, change continuous integration settings, etc.
 - 'write': (package-specific) Apertium contributors who have been given commit access
 - 'read': (same for all packages) any GitHub user

-(More information about repository permission levels is given [here][3].)

 The meta-repositories `apertium-all`, `apertium-tools`, `apertium-staging`, `apertium-nursery`, `apertium-incubator`, and `apertium-trunk` should be